-At the height of the hullabaloo, I waited with nervous anticipation for certain media figures – Howard Stern, Rush Limbaugh, Jon Stewart – to pounce on one particular song from Cat Stevens’ 1967 debut album that could easily have taken the sensationalism to a whole new level … and yet no one ever did, to my knowledge:
+At the height of the hullabaloo, I waited with nervous anticipation for certain media figures – Howard Stern, Rush Limbaugh, Laura Ingraham – to pounce on one particular song from Cat Stevens’ 1967 debut album Matthew & Son that could easily have taken the sensationalism to a whole new level … and yet no one ever did, to my knowledge:

 For example, in this October 7, 2004 interview with Larry King, right away it becomes obvious that neither King nor his staff did any research into Stevens’ past work when he asks Islam, “Did you write your own material?”